Health Science: Pre-Occupational Therapy Overview

 Occupational therapists work with people experiencing daily living problems that may result from the effects of normal aging, disability or illnesses such as stroke, spinal cord injuries, cancer, autism, cerebral palsy or developmental problems, congenital conditions, and mental illness.
 Occupational therapists work in a wide range of practice settings including hospitals, rehabilitation centers, nursing facilities, home health agencies, outpatient rehabilitation programs, psychiatric facilities, private and public schools, community centers and private practices.
 There are expanding opportunities for occupational therapists in the areas of health promotion and prevention within private practices, industry, social and public or community agencies.

 The B.S. in Health Science does not provide eligibility for licensure to practice as an occupational therapist.
 The health science degree is awarded after completion of the 120-credits of coursework detailed in the pre-OT concentration.
-Completing the health science program does not guarantee admission to a Mercy College graduate program in occupational therapy.
+Completing the health science program does not guarantee admission to a Mercy University graduate program in occupational therapy.
 Graduates of the B.S. in Health Science must apply to the graduate programs, meet specific requirements, and compete with all other applicants.
-Mercy College B.S. in Health Science graduates are offered an admission interview for the respective graduate program provided they meet the minimum criteria as outlined by the program.
+Mercy University B.S. in Health Science graduates are offered an admission interview for the respective graduate program provided they meet the minimum criteria as outlined by the program.